xerial/sbt-pack/README.md

 - To create a tar.gz archive of the package, run `sbt pack-archive` command, which creates a tar.gz archive `target/{program name}-{version}.tar.gz`.
 - You can run programs using a script generated in `target/pack/bin/{program name}`
 - You can install your Scala programs to local machine via `cd target/pack; make install`.
 Then you can run the command with `~/local/bin/{program name}`
+- You can install multiple versions of your program.
-- The above install Makefile script uses a separate folder for each program version (e.g., `~/local/{project name}/{project version}`), so you can have several versions of your program in a system.
+  - The above Makefile script uses a separate folder for installing each version (e.g., `~/local/{project name}/{project version}`).
 The latest one is linked from `~/local/{project name}/current`
 - You can add other resources to be packed in `src/pack` folder.

 ### Usage